Platformer: Second-generation side-scrollers

-By the time the Genesis and TurboGrafx-16 launched, platform games were the most popular genre in console gaming.
+By the time the Genesis and TurboGrafx-16 launched, platformers were the most popular genre in console gaming.
 There was a particular emphasis on having a flagship platform title exclusive to a system, featuring a mascot character.
 In 1989, Sega released Alex Kidd in the Enchanted Castle, which was only modestly successful.
 That same year, Capcom released Strider in arcades, which scrolled in multiple directions and allowed the player to summon artificial intelligence partners, such as a droid, tiger, and hawk, to help fight enemies.
 Another Sega release in 1989 was Shadow Dancer, which is a game that also included an AI partner: a dog who followed the player around and aid in battle.
 In 1990, Hudson Soft released Bonk's Adventure, with a protagonist positioned as NEC's mascot.
 The following year, Takeru's Cocoron, a late platformer for the Famicom allowed players to build a character from a toy box filled with spare parts.

 In 1990, the Super Famicom was released in Japan, along with the eagerly anticipated Super Mario World.
 The following year, Nintendo released the console as the Super Nintendo Entertainment System in North America, along with Super Mario World, while Sega released Sonic the Hedgehog for the Sega Genesis.
 Sonic showcased a new style of design made possible by a new generation of hardware: large stages that scrolled in all directions, curved hills, loops, and a physics system allowing players to rush through its levels with well-placed jumps and rolls.
 Sega characterized Sonic as a teenager with a rebellious personality to appeal to gamers who saw the previous generation of consoles as being for kids.
 The character's speed showed off the hardware capabilities of the Genesis, which had a CPU clock speed approximately double that of the Super NES.